grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     Thank you.
-The Doctor will join you as soon as possible
+The Doctor will call you as soon as possible

 ### VideoDontUnderstand